 - Bookmark Tolerance: Slider to adjust the frequency matching tolerance for bookmarks.

-- Squelch: The scanner uses the current squelch level set by the slider in the OpenWebRX+ interface.
+- Squelch: By default, the scanner uses the current squelch level set by the slider in the OpenWebRX+ interface.
+This can be bypassed using the “Ignore Squelch” option in Width Filter mode.

 - Manual Tuning: Clicking on the waterfall while scanning stops the scanner.

-- Modulation: The scanner is active only for AM and FM modes.
+- Modulation: The scanner is active for NFM, AM, FM, SAM, USB, LSB, and CW.

-- Visualizer: Blocked frequencies and ranges are shown as semi-transparent bars on the waterfall.
+- Visualizer: Blocked ranges are shown as semi-transparent bars.
+High-performance rendering remains stable even when zooming deep into the spectrum (OpenWebRX+ offset-aware).

 Configuration